 The Athletics Project - Our Story

-ANS: What is the best piece of advice you’ve gained from coaches you have had in the past?
+ANS: What is the best piece of advice you have gained from coaches you have had in the past?

-ANS: Troye can you rank the top five priorities you currently have in your life.
+ANS: Jennessa I wonder if you could rank the top five priorities you currently feel are in your life.

 ANS: Is there a coach or athlete that you look up to as a role model and why?

-ANS: Troye what do you see yourself accomplishing in the next five to ten years?
+ANS: Jennessa What do you see yourself accomplishing in five to ten years from now?

-ANS: Is there one quote or motto you follow that sums up the way you think?
+ANS: Is there one quote or motto you follow or sums up the way you think?

 Jennessa: One quote that sums up how I think is: "Life is short.
 Time is fast.
 No replay.
 No rewind.
 Enjoy every moment as it comes.